What makes a good visit? Good staff

 Life Care Center Executive Director Lynn Hayes and Holmstad Associate Administrator Nadia Geigler generously took time out of their busy days recently to show me around.

 It would be impossible to list all the good and interesting things in their buildings, from the aviary in the day room at Life Care Center, to the beautiful holiday decorations at the Holmstad.
-I also saw the construction work being done on an expansive area that will hold a stage, library and computer area for both the residents and community.
+I also saw the construction work being done on an expansive area at the latter that will hold a stage, library and computer area for both the residents and members of community.

 But I wanted to point out two instances that illustrate the difference between possibly good staff and great staff.
 In the case of Life Care Center, it was the kitchen crew that was particularly impressive.
 Full disclosure — my grandfather-in-law, Jack Owen, was recently admitted there.
 Following my official tour as a McKnight's editor on Friday, I returned on Saturday as part of an Owen family delegation for a holiday celebration.